ehb-nj/iac-magic-box/20-freeipa/README.md

 # FreeIPA

-We are going to use a VM based on Fedora 39.
-The cloud-init image is built in this section : `proxmox/linux-templates`.
+We are going to use a LXC Container based on AlmaLinux.
+You can add a template of your LXC from `node` ⇒ `local` ⇒ `CT Templates` ⇒ `Templates`.

 ## Prerequisites